-If you are a student studying away from home, you are able to register at both your home address and your term time address.
+If you are a student studying away from home, you can register at both your home address and your term time address.
 You will be able to vote in both places, but not for the same election.

-This means you can vote in local elections at both addresses as long as they are in different local government areas, but cannot vote at both addresses in a Parliamentary election.
+This means you can vote in local elections at both addresses if they are in different local government areas but cannot vote at both addresses in a Parliamentary election.